I work across manufacturing, quality assurance, and process development.

 Let's connect

 Interested in working together?
-Let's jump on a Connection Call.
+Book a call.

 © 2025 All rights reserved